 - If you try to push the naptime too late you run the risk of your little one getting their second wind and being more difficult to put down later on

 - If you miss the window of time that your child is starting to get tired you will be in the overtired state which means it will be more difficult for them to fall asleep which is why it is important to make this transition gradually

 - As we mentioned before, bedtime needs to be earlier to accommodate the lack of the second nap during the day.
 Although the recommended time is around 7pm you may need to move it earlier by up to 30 minutes, even an hour, if your child is really struggling.

-If you are finding this transition difficult or are experiencing any issues with your little ones sleep and would like to discuss working with us to improve things, please do get in touch – we would love to help!
+If you are finding this transition difficult or are experiencing any issues with your little ones sleep and would like to discuss working with us to improve things, please do get in touch for a free 15 minute chat – We would love to help!